dtPaTh/Azure.Functions.Tracing/Readme.md

 Provides a IFunctionHostBuilder extension to register all necessary components in your functions [startup class](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection).

-It's helpful if you already use a startup class or want to customize the TraceProvider configuration.
+It allows you to add tracing if you already use a startup class or want to customize the TraceProvider configuration.

-By default the TraceProvider configuration adds automatic function tracing including distributed tracing for HttpTriggers, but does not include any additional instrumentation such as outgoing http or SQLclient calls.
+By default the TraceProvider configuration adds automatic function tracing including distributed tracing for HttpTriggers, but does not enable any additional instrumentation such as [outgoing http or SQLclient calls](https://github.com/open-telemetry/opentelemetry-dotnet).

+See [1.1 Custom startup class (not necessary when using Azure.Functions.Tracing.Extra)](#1-add-necessary-nuget-packages-to-your-project-eg-via-command-line) to learn how to configure the traceprovider.

 **PaTh.AzureFunctions.Tracing.Extra**